nliautaud/pico-content-editor/README.md

 A WYSIWYG content editor for [Pico CMS](http://picocms.org).

 - live editing with [ContentTools]
-- save edited content from pages or themes
+- save to pages or themes files
-- editable pages metadata
+- pages metadata editor
+- images upload
-- supports authentification with [PicoUsers]
+- authentification with [PicoUsers]

 ## Installation